mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-06-19-java-8-optional-replace-get-examples.md

 }</pre>

-And let&#8217;s define a new method to our LoyaltyCard class that returns an _Optional_ containing the last _Gift_ chosen.
-Since we are going to mock the result of this method, we don&#8217;t really care about its implementation.
+And let's define a new method to our LoyaltyCard class that returns an _Optional_ containing the last _Gift_ chosen.
+Since we are going to mock the result of this method, we don't really care about its implementation.

-<pre class="lang:java decode:true">public Optional&lt;Gift&gt; getLastGift(){
+<pre class="lang:java decode:true">public Optional<Gift> getLastGift(){
 		//whatever
 		return Optional.empty();
 	}</pre>